Skip to content

 Synthetic vs. Server Events

 Most events correspond 1:1 to a server message.
-Two synthetic events are generated locally by the transport layer:
+Three synthetic events are generated locally by the transport layer:

 Event Origin